-- Continuous light of MEM and ERROR LEDs no memory card, the card is damaged or not formatted.
-When these LEDs are on after inserting a memory card, there are two possible scenarios: - o the card is damaged or incompatible with the analyzer.
+- Continuous light of MEM and ERROR LEDs no memory card, card damaged or card error.
+When these LEDs are on after inserting a memory card, it may indicate that the card is incompatible with the analyzer.
 In this case there is no possibility of further work with the analyzer.
-START button is inactive. - the card is not formatted (missing files required by the analyzer or files damaged) in this case you can press the START button (it is active), which will start the process of formatting the card (NOTE: all data on the card will be deleted).
-If the process is successful MEM and ERROR LEDs will go off and the analyzer will be ready for further work. - Blinking ON LED FIRMWARE.PQF file detected on the card, containing the correct firmware update file.
+START START START - Continuous light of ERROR LED and blinking MEM LED card is not formatted (missing files required by the analyzer or files damaged) in this case you can press the START with button (it is active), which will format the card (NOTE: all data on the card will be deleted).
+If the process is successful, MEM and ERROR LEDs will go off and the analyzer will be ready for further work. - Blinking ON LED FIRMWARE.PQF file detected on the card, containing the correct firmware update file.
 You may press the START button to begin the update process.
 During the update process ON and MEM LEDs blink simultaneously.
 After this process is completed, the meter will restart.
 You may skip the firmware update by pressing the ON/OFF button or by waiting 10 seconds.